-Assessments are normally completed within 6 - 8 months of the date the application is accepted.
+Assessments are normally completed within required timescales.
 Reasons for any delay are recorded.

-Applications from relatives or friends, known as 'Friends and Family' carers, to become foster carers are carried out following a satisfactory viability assessment completed by the child's social worker and temporary approval by the Head of Service.
+Assessments of connected persons to become foster carers, known as 'Friends and Family' carers, are carried out following a satisfactory viability assessment completed by the child's social worker and temporary approval by the Head of Service.
 The assessment is the same as for all foster carers but the established relationship with the child, the fact that they are being assessed to consider a child already known to them, and their ongoing support needs are taken into account.